GoogleCloudPlatform/spanner-migration-tool/README.md

 `-session` Specifies a session file that contains all schema and data conversion state endcoded as JSON.

+`-dump-file` Specifies the path where the dump file is stored.
+If the location is gcs, you can use the following format:
+`-dump-file=gs://{bucket_name}/{path/to/dump_file}`.
+Please ensure you have read pemissions to the gcs bucket you would like to use.
+You may also use the `-dump-file-location` flag instead.

 ## Example Usage

 Details on HarbourBridge example usage can be found here: